-By default, all serial ports and the modem port are disabled.
+By default, all serial ports and the AUX/Modem port are disabled.
 An administrator must enable and configure the ports before anyone can use them.
-Configuration of ports differs based on the type of connected device, which can be a device console, PDU or modem.
+Configuration of ports differs based on the type of connected device, which can be either a device console, a PDU or modem.